Benjamin Netanyahu Fast Facts

 August 2007 - Is re-elected.

-February 10, 2009 - After an election, the results remain unclear as to who will become prime minister, Netanyahu or chief rival Tzipi Livni.
+February 10, 2009 - After the election, the results remain unclear as to who will become prime minister, Netanyahu or chief rival Tzipi Livni.
 Both make claims to the position.

 February 19, 2009 - Wins backing from Israeli parliament.